bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 function which accepts a specific model to embed (or ``None`` for an entire session document), session ID, and a URL to the Bokeh appllication.

-Here is a complete example using |server_session| and Flask:
+Here is an example of how to use |server_session| and Flask:

 .. code-block:: python